 Next, after the state budget cut back funds for needed school supplies, the Kiwanis Club got with the administration of the same four schools and developed the School Supplies Program which provides funds to purchase supplies for children who don't have money to purchase them.
 Also, Wal-Mart supports this program.

-This is the sixth year that the Festival has been managed by the Kiwanis Club of Christiansburg.
-This has become the major fund raising event for the Club.
+This has become a major fund raising event for the Club.
 All the funds generated go back into the community, mostly to support needy youth activities.
 None goes to the membership; the members pay dues to cover the administrative costs incurred by the Club.
 In the two newly introduced school programs for needy children we have donated $4,500 already this year.
 At the annual Children's Christmas Party we provide a pizza dinner, toys, and clothing for around 45 children whose names are provided by the teachers from the same four schools.
 Without our support many of these children would receive little or nothing for Christmas.
 With the member contributions, the Club spends around $8,000 each year for this event.
 Our service account budget for 2011 totals over $28,000 and most all goes to programs directed toward our youth in Christiansburg.

-2013 was the 40th anniversary of the Wilderness Trail Festival.
-Last year the attendance was estimated to be between 7,500 and 10,000.
-The vendor participation has grown by more than 20% since the Kiwanis Club began operation four years ago.
+2018 was the 45th anniversary of the Wilderness Trail Festival.
+The vendor participation has grown by more than 20% since the Kiwanis Club began operation in 2009.

 We in the Christiansburg Kiwanis Club see as part of our mission to serve young children in the areas of health, safety, and education.
 Several years ago, a need in the areas of health and education came to our attention.
 Studies have shown that many children are at risk with diets that are irregular, unsupervised, or generally lacking in good nutritional content.
 This, in turn, can increase their risk of developing health related problems such as obesity and diabetes, lead to behavioral problems such as attention deficit disorder, and adversely affect their learning ability.
 Studies have also shown that dietary nutrients are not only important for health, but can significantly influence the way children think and feel.
 Children who consume healthy foods are better students, concentrate better, retain more information, and perform better on tests.